 Are Tortoises Supposed To Hibernate?

 Brumation allows tortoises to survive low temperatures during the winter.
-Also, it prevents them from starving, as food and water resources are likely to be limited during these months.
+Also, it prevents them from starving, as food and water resources will likely be limited during these months.

-It’s a natural instinct and biological process that begins as soon as tortoises experience temperatures lower than 45-50 degrees Fahrenheit.
+It’s an instinct and biological process that begins as soon as tortoises experience temperatures lower than 45-50 degrees Fahrenheit.

 This indicates that winter has arrived and that food will soon be in limited supply.
 So, many species are supposed to hibernate if they’re exposed to low temperatures consistently.